4 Ways Virtual Reality Can Optimize Conversions for eCommerce Businesses

 When someone mentions “virtual reality,” the first thing that comes to mind is gaming conventions and people furiously swinging a joystick in the air wearing space goggles.

 But virtual reality (VR) is more than just a headset that gamers use to play computer-generated simulations.
 VR has the ability to provide a variety of business opportunities including helping maximize conversions.
 The ever-expanding technology is being adopted in many industries from healthcare, and real estate, to eCommerce.
 Here are some statistics about VR:

 - The VR industry will be worth almost $34 billion by 2022.

 - Over 26 million VR headsets will be sold every year by 2023.

 - Nearly 19% of US consumers will be utilizing VR by the end of 2020.

 - 71% of customers believe that brands that use VR are forward-thinking.

-Testing if VR is right for your business
+Is VR right for your business?

 1. What is the main source of audience traffic?

 2. How long do they spend browsing?